 5. The provision of at least 300,000 new council houses per year to end the crisis.

-6. Guaranteed, secure and well-maintained social housing for all who want it, close to our places of work, and the abolition of divisive allocation criteria.
+6. Guaranteed, secure and well-maintained social housing for all who want it, close to people’s work and families, and the abolition of divisive allocation criteria.

 The CPGB-ML believes that the welfare of workers can only be safeguarded by a socialist system of economy, controlled and administered by the working people themselves.